DWSR/PowerKube/README.md

 ## Requirements

-* PowerShell Core 6.1 or later (this might work in Windows PowerShell 5.1 or later, but it's untested)
+- PowerShell Core 6.1 or later (this might work in Windows PowerShell 5.1 or later, but it's untested)

+## Installation

+`PowerKube` is available from [PowerShell Gallery](https://www.powershellgallery.com) which means you can install it via `Install-Module` or by manually downloading it.

 ## Getting Started with Development